ContentMine/visualizations/README.md

 ## Running a visualization

 * Change path to input-data
-* change working directory to repo
+* change working directory to `visualizations`
-* start application with `bokeh serve --show APPNAME`
+* start application with `bokeh serve --show cmvisualizations/APPNAME`